New to Telerik Reporting? Download free 30-day trial

 Based on report content and page settings the report is divided into one or more pages.
 The actual report content is rendered on a page after margins are subtracted from the page size.

 If the report body cannot fit in the available page width, a new page will be added in order to accommodate all content.
-At design-time, a vertical red line will appear to indicate the available width.
+At design-time, a vertical red line will appear to indicate the available width (snap grid needs to be turned on in the Designer).
 Make sure report sections and items do not cross this boundary if you do not want them to be split across different pages.

 If every other page in a report seems to be blank, the most probable reason is that a report item is stretching over the right page margin (appears over the vertical red line in report designer) and in case it has no background or border, you will not be able to detect it, but it is still there and is causing a new page to be created.

 In the vertical direction, by default sections are not split across different pages, unless their KeepTogether property is set to false.
 If you want to force a page break before or after a section, use the section’s PageBreak property.

 In older Telerik Reporting versions, simple report items (i.e. non-container items) are always kept together on a page if possible.
 If not, they are rendered at the beginning of the next page.
 If they still cannot fit, because they are longer than a whole page, they are split.
 The PictureBox, Shape and Chart items are always kept together.
 In recent Telerik Reporting versions all items can be split between pages, if they do not fit in.